-I have always said that I consider myself a highly effective small company CEO, and it was through this acknowledgement of my strengths, passion and weaknesses that I made the commitment to remain a small business.
-Once I fully committed to building a highly successful, regional, high-touch boutique retained search firm, every action and decision was designed to maximize the value we bring to our customers and my team.
+I have always said that I consider myself a highly effective small company CEO, and it was through this acknowledgment of my strengths, passion, and weaknesses that I made the commitment to remain a small business.
+Once I was fully committed to building a highly successful, regional, high-touch boutique retained search firm, every action and decision was designed to maximize the value we bring to our customers and my team.

 5 Must-Have Marketing Strategies for Small Business

 2. Just because the big firms are doing it, doesn’t mean it will work for you.
 There are thousands of marketing tools available.
-(Click here for an excellent comprehensive list) However, not all of them are necessary for a small business.
+However, not all of them are necessary for a small business.
 In fact, we’ve found many of them to be overkill for a firm our size.
 Admittedly, identifying the platforms and strategies that consistently bring in new clients has required patience and some trial and error.
-However, for a small business serving a community within a 200 mile radius, ongoing analysis and a continued focus on engaging only in those activities that bring true value to our audience, many of the more formal tools have proven to be unnecessary.
+However, for a small business serving a community within a 200-mile radius, ongoing analysis, and a continued focus on engaging only in those activities that bring true value to our audience, many of the more formal tools have proven to be unnecessary.
 However, you must continually track and analyze the results of each campaign, with a ruthless willingness to quickly abandon any strategy that does elicit the desired results.

 5. Don’t just secure clients, build Advocates.
 Whether you are a Fortune 500 company with a multi-million dollar marketing budget or a local boutique firm with $100k to spend on your local marketing strategy, the most effective marketing tool is right at your fingertips – your ongoing success.
-In today’s 24/7, always connected marketplace, testimonials, case studies and word of mouth will make or break your company’s reputation.
+In today’s 24/7, always-connected marketplace, testimonials, case studies, and word of mouth will make or break your company’s reputation.
 With each new customer, don’t be afraid to ask for a quote or comment, illustrating why they chose to do business with your firm, and how they ultimately benefited.
 For our boutique, high-touch firm, this type of relationship-building has been one of the primary keys to our success.
-Engaging our clients as an extension of our marketing team, has allow us to deepen our partnership with each client, highlighting our customers as our brand advocates.
+Engaging our clients as an extension of our marketing team has allowed us to deepen our partnership with each client, highlighting our customers as our brand advocates.